pollfish/docs/android/universal.md

 - **surveyIR** : the current estimation for the survey incidence rate as an integer number in the range 0-100.
 This param is optional and will have as default the value -1 if it was not set and the IR was not computed reliably.
 - **surveyLOI** : the expected time in minutes that it takes to complete the survey.
 This param is optional and will have as default the value -1 if it was not set and the LOI wan not computed reliably.
 - **surveyClass** :  information about the survey network and type*
+- **rewardName** :  information about the reward name as specified on Publishers Dashboard*
+- **rewardValue** :  information about the reward value as calculated based on exhange rate specified on Publishers Dashboard*

 The syntax for surveyClass values is: